HAS-Tools-Fall2020/Course_Materials/Assignments/Week7_Python_Skills5.md

  - Your code review following the rubric

-#### Assignment Part 2 (Due Monday at Noon):
+#### Assignment Part 2 (Due Monday at Noon, 4 points):
 For the second part of this assignment you will be working in your partners repo.
 You can start this part on Saturday morning after they have submitted their revised script.

-1. First check the top of this file to see who your partner is.
+1. First check below to see who your partner is.

 2. Clone their repo to your computer.
 You can find their repo by going to the [main GitHub organization page](https://github.com/HAS-Tools-Fall2020) for this class.